Sending Records to Archives

 How to send your records: Once it has been decided to transfer records, there are some important procedures that should be observed.
 These include:

 - Packing the boxes: The dimensions of a standard records center box are such that letter size file folders will stand upright in one direction and legal size in the other.
 In order to facilitate retrieval it is important that the files be placed in the box in the same order as they came from your original files.
 We strongly recommend that a member of the office transferring records pack the box and complete the Record Control Card as they are familiar with the records being transferred.
+We recommend removing any unnecessary items from the file series such as three ring binders, metal clasps, paper clips, binder clips, rubber bands, etc. These items take up space and lead to the deterioration of records.

 - Do NOT tape the top of the box.